What is ADHD?

 How is ADHD diagnosed?

 Parents or teachers may notice symptoms first.
-If you have concerns, make an appointment with your pediatrician.
-Your pediatrician will ask about your teen’s social, emotional, educational and behavioral history.
+If you have concerns, make an appointment with your paediatrician.
+Your paediatrician will ask about your teen’s social, emotional, educational and behavioural history.
 They may refer your teen to a mental health professional for further evaluation.

 What treatments are available?

 There is no cure for ADHD, but treatment can help control the symptoms.
-Treatment may include medications and behavior therapy.
-Behavior therapy may include skills for problem solving, communication and self-advocacy.
+Treatment may include medications and behaviour therapy.
+Behaviour therapy may include skills for problem-solving, communication and self-advocacy.

 How can I help my teen?